nosarthur/nosarthur.github.io/_drafts/golang.md

 This is a quick-and-dirty tutorial with the goal to get the programmer into Golang coding.
-All code snippets here can run in [Go playground](https://play.golang.org/).
+All code snippets here run with go verion 1.10.1.

+A useful place to try snippet out is [Go playground](https://play.golang.org/).

 ## data types